civican/legisinfo/44-1/bills/C-59/bill_text.md

   **(1)** Paragraphs (c.2) and (d) of the definition **Canadian development expense** in subsection 66.2(5) of the Act are replaced by the following:

-    any expense, or portion of any expense, that is not a Canadian exploration expense, incurred by the taxpayer after March 20, 2013 for the purpose of bringing a new mine in a mineral resource in Canada, other than a bituminous sands deposit or an oil shale deposit, into production in reasonable commercial quantities and incurred before the new mine comes into production in such quantities, including an expense for clearing, removing overburden, stripping, sinking a mine shaft, constructing an adit or other underground entry or **drilling a well for the extraction of lithium from brines**,
+    any expense, or portion of any expense, that is not a Canadian exploration expense, incurred by the taxpayer after March 20, 2013 for the purpose of bringing a new mine in a mineral resource in Canada, other than a bituminous sands deposit or an oil shale deposit, into production in reasonable commercial quantities and incurred before the new mine comes into production in such quantities, including an expense for clearing, removing overburden, stripping, sinking a mine shaft, constructing an adit or other underground entry or drilling a well for the extraction of lithium from brines,

     any expense (other than an amount included in the capital cost of depreciable property) incurred by the taxpayer after 1987

     in sinking or excavating a mine shaft, main haulage way or similar underground work designed for continuing use, for a mine in a mineral resource in Canada built or excavated after the mine came into production,

-    in extending any such shaft, haulage way or work **referred to in subparagraph (i)**, or
+    in extending any such shaft, haulage way or work referred to in subparagraph (i), or

     in drilling or completing a well for the extraction of lithium from brines in Canada after the mine came into production,